bongosway/blog/content/posts/what-a-year-2020.md

 {{< tip >}}
 Philippians 4:8:
--  In conclusion, my friends, fill your minds with those things that are good and that deserve praise: things that are true, noble, right, pure, lovely, and honorable.
+-  In conclusion, my friends, fill your minds with those things that are good and that deserve praise: things that are true, noble, right, pure, lovely, and honourable.
 {{< /tip >}}